MertColakk/MertColakk/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/MertColakk?tab=repositories](https://github.com/MertColakk?tab=repositories)

-- 🧑‍💼 I’m looking to working on a Penetration Testing Tools with Python
+- 🧑‍💼 I’m looking to working on a Machine Learning

 - 💬 Ask me about **Python and C**